 Outcome: Create a better future for all our communities Ft8: Asset resilience (wastewater network+ above ground assets) Short definition A resilience score for critical wastewater network+ above ground assets based on the company resilience scorecard.
 Critical assets are those for which failure would have a major impact on service to customers or on the environment.
 Measurement Reported as a percentage to one decimal place, annually for the financial year.
 Mitigation / exceptions N/A Any other information relating to the performance commitment We have developed the resilience scorecard over the last five years as a way of measuring and improving the resilience of our assets, in terms of how well protected they are against extreme weather events and other short-term challenges, and their ability to recover from service failures arising from those events.
 The scorecard uses a scoring of 100% if the asset meets a particular criteria, and 0% if it fails the criteria.
-Full definition of the performance commitment The resilience scorecard identifies our most critical wastewater network plus assets and assesses the level of resilience across these assets.
-We have identified a set of risks that could mean an asset is less resilient than our defined standard.
-An asset is marked as 100% resilient if it meets all of the criteria that are relevant to it.
-Any reduction from 100% resilience identifies a risk of major customer impact in extreme circumstances.
-The resilience score for the set of critical wastewater network plus assets is the average score across all the assets considered.
+Full definition of the performance commitment The resilience scorecard identifies our most critical water network plus below ground assets and assesses the level of resilience across these assets.
+We have identified a set of risk criteria that could mean a reservoir is less resilient than our defined standard.
+An asset is given a score from 0% to 100% against the defined criteria (see below).
+The overall resilience score for the set of critical assets is the average of the scores of the critical assets.
 We have defined critical assets according to the table below.
 These are the assets where a failure could mean a major environmental impact or major sewage flooding to properties.
 Asset Type Criticality Definition Wastewater treatment works PE > 10000 plus potential environmental impact on Water Framework Directive (WFD), bathing water and shellfish and SSSI water bodies.
 Potential Environment Agency (EA) CAT 1 and 2 pollutions or Natural Resources Wales (NRW) CAT Major and Significant.